 This is a brazilian platform so you’ll need to be fluent in Portugese or use Google translate to get around the site.

-We will be selecting 3 people who link to this article from their website or share the Facebook post.
+We will be selecting 3 people who link to this article from their website (I’ll find out who you are don’t worry) or share the Facebook post.
 Each will receive 6 months free Digital Marketing Advisory courtesy of our partners at James and Hammon Advisory.

 You can view one of my test Instagram accounts here @Champagnesociety